Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 ### getCollection()

 Returns the raw `MongoCollection`.

-Best not to use this and instead to use the extension wrapped editions - 'updateAll` and `deleteAll`.
+It is normally best not to use this and instead to use the extension wrapped editions - 'updateAll` and `deleteAll`.
 The only difference of said functions from doing it manually on `getCollection()` is that the functions understand the write concern of the extension.

 ## Querying

-I wanted to expose MongoDBs query language for what it was so even though I have added a `EMongoCriteria` class, it is not required and does not provide any more functionality than just doing it via arrays.
-The `EMongoCriteria` class is not relied on anywhere and is not needed to query anything.
+Querying attempts to expose the native MongoDB querying as much as possible.
+A `EMongoCriteria` class is provided however, it is not required and does not provide any more functionality than just doing it via arrays.
+The `EMongoCriteria` class is not relied on anywhere and is not needed.

-This means that this extension supports every operator in MongoDB since it literally passes its query document straight to the driver, no fiddling about in between of the two.

-### Read Operations
+### find()

-#### `find()`

-`find()` is really simply.
+`find()` is really simple.
 It is essentially a 1-1 to the drivers own `find()` function and implements the same specifics.
 Just like the drivers edition, it also returns a cursor instance (`EMongoCursor`) which can be used to lazy load results from the database.

 It will return a cursor irrespective of whether it finds results or not.
 However if it cannot find results then `count` will return `0` and the iterator will not have any iterations to it.

-Note: The cursor does not eager load documents, instead if you wish to accomplish this please wrap the call to `find` in a `iterator_to_array` function.
+**Note:** The cursor does not eager load documents, instead if you wish to accomplish this please wrap the call to `find` in a `iterator_to_array` function.

-#### `findOne` and `findOneBy_id`
+### findOne() and findOneBy_id()

-`findOne`, just like `find` is a straight 1-1 implementation of the drivers own `findOne` method and return an active record document if found and null if not found.
+`findOne`, just like `find` is a straight 1-1 implementation of the drivers own `findOne` method and returns an active record record model if something was found, otherwise `null`.

-The `findOneBy_id` function takes either a hexadeciminal representation of a ObjectId in string form or wrapped in the `MongoId` class and will seek out a record with that `_id` using the `findOne` function, returning the exact same.
+The `findOneBy_id` function takes either a hexadecimal representation of a `ObjectId` in string form or wrapped in the `MongoId` class and will seek out a record with that `_id` using the `findOne` function, returning the exact same.
 It is basically a helper for `findOne` to make your life a little easier.

-#### Scopes
+### Scopes

 The read functions of this extension have full support for scopes within models.
-Please refer to the models section to understand this better.

-#### Example
+### Example

 Ok so now we have a basic grasp of querying lets look at an example: